hindu-comm/mail_stream_indology/2016/06/amsala/14__Lindquist_Steven.md

 On Sat, Jun 25, 2016 at 3:43 PM, Herman Tull <hermantull at gmail.com<mailto:hermantull at gmail.com>> wrote:

-​
 Dermot,

-I worked on this 30 years ago,​ and I remember asking the exact same question.
+I worked on this 30 years ago, and I remember asking the exact same question.
 If memory serves correctly (and it may be

-​unreliable
+unreliable
- here), I believe Sayana's commentary
+ here), I believe Sayana's commentary is helpful here in getting to Eggeling's definition
-​is
- helpful here
-​ in getting to Eggeling's definition​
 .

-​
-(I'm away from my library right now, and I cannot check ​.​
+(I'm away from my library right now, and I cannot check .
-)​

-​Herman
+)

+Herman

 Herman Tull
 Princeton, NJ